-1. Introduce students to the concept of volume transfer and use of micropipettes and serological pipettes.

-2. Refine theory and technique associated with using serological pipettes by practicing volume transfer using both mechanical and electrical pumps.

-3. Understand effect of serological pipette volume on accuracy by calculating and comparing errors associated with transfer.

-4. Review micropipette general technique and practice.

-5. Refine micropipette technique and verify pipette accuracy and precision using a variety of exercises designed to clarify both the theory and practice of micropipette use.
+- 1. Introduce students to the concept of volume transfer and use of micropipettes and serological pipettes. - 2.
+Refine theory and technique associated with using serological pipettes by practicing volume transfer using both mechanical and electrical pumps. - 3.
+Understand effect of serological pipette volume on accuracy by calculating and comparing errors associated with transfer. - 4.
+Review micropipette general technique and practice. - 5.
+Refine micropipette technique and verify pipette accuracy and precision using a variety of exercises designed to clarify both the theory and practice of micropipette use. - 6.
+Use the self-contained kits and associated resources to refine key elements of both technique and theory of volumetric transfer.